Ocawesome101/oc-monolith/util/DOCS.md

 ## Userland documentation

-ComputOS' userland provides a multitude of APIs, many of which are mostly compatible with their OpenOS counterparts and on which I will not go into detail.
+Monolith's userland provides a multitude of APIs, many of which are mostly compatible with their OpenOS counterparts and on which I will not go into detail.
 I do, however, provide several unique APIs.

 ### User management

-ComputOS provides a `users` API, which is a wrapper around `kernel.users` with some more features such as name\<-\>UID mapping.
+Monolith provides a `users` API, which is a wrapper around `kernel.users` with some more features such as name\<-\>UID mapping.

 - `users.login(user:string or number, password:string): boolean or nil, string`